On the convergence of stochastic primal-dual hybrid gradient: Introduction

 The classical approaches provide numerical solutions to \eqref{eq: prob_temp} via primal-dual methods.
 In particular, a common strategy is to have coordinate-based updates for the separable dual variable~\cite{zhang2017stochastic, chambolle2018stochastic}.
 These methods show competitive practical performance and are proven to converge linearly under the assumption that $f_i^\ast, \forall i$ and $g$ are $\mu_i$ and $\mu_g$-strongly convex functions, respectively.
 Step sizes of these methods in turn depend on $\mu_i, \mu_g$ to obtain linear convergence.
 SPDHG belongs to this class.

 Chambolle et al.\ provide convergence analysis for SPDHG under various assumptions on the problem template~\cite{chambolle2018stochastic}.
-Indeed, SPDHG is a variant of celebrated primal-dual hybrid gradient (PDHG) method~\cite{chambolle2011first, chambolle2016ergodic} where the novelty is stochastic block updates for dual variables at each iteration.
-In the general convex case,~\cite{chambolle2018stochastic} proved that the Bregman distance between the iterates of SPDHG and any primal-dual solution converges almost surely to $0$.
+Indeed, SPDHG is a variant of celebrated primal-dual hybrid gradient (PDHG) method~\cite{chambolle2011first, chambolle2016ergodic} where the main difference is stochastic block updates for dual variables at each iteration.
+In the general convex case,~\cite{chambolle2018stochastic} proved that a particular Bregman distance between the iterates of SPDHG and any primal-dual solution converges almost surely to $0$ and the ergodic sequence has a $\mathcal{O}(1/k)$ rate for this quantity.
 Note however that this result does not imply the almost sure convergence of the sequence to a solution, in general.
+However, this result does not give guarantees on the expected primal-dual gap function (see~\eqref{eq: pd_gap},~\eqref{eq: h_def}), which is the standard optimality measure.
 If $f_i^\ast$ and $g$ are strongly convex functions, SPDHG-$\mu$, which is a variant of SPDHG with step sizes depending on strong convexity constants, is proven to converge linearly~\cite[Theorem 6.1]{chambolle2018stochastic}.
-We note that estimation of strong convexity constants can be challenging in practice, restricting the use of SPDHG-$\mu$.
+Estimation of strong convexity constants can be challenging in practice, restricting the use of SPDHG-$\mu$.

+Since its introduction, SPDHG has been popular in practice, especially in computational imaging, with implementations in different software packages~\cite{ehrhardt2017faster,papoutsellis2021core,liu2019real,kazantsev2019versatile}.
+Despite the practical interest, fundamental theoretical results regarding the convergence of SPDHG remained open, including almost sure convergence, $\mathcal{O}(1/k)$ convergence rate for expected primal-dual gap and adaptive linear convergence.

-In its most basic form, standard step sizes of SPDHG are determined using only $\| A_i \|$~\cite{chambolle2018stochastic}.
-It is observed frequently in practice that the last iterate of PDHG or SPDHG with standard step sizes has competitive practical performance.
+In its most basic form, step sizes of SPDHG are determined using $\| A_i \|$ and probabilities of selecting coordinates~\cite{chambolle2018stochastic}.
+It is often observed in practice that the last iterate of PDHG or SPDHG with these step sizes has competitive practical performance.
 Yet, only ergodic rates are known for this method with restrictive assumptions~\cite{chambolle2016ergodic, chambolle2018stochastic}.
-In this paper, we focus on SPDHG with standard step sizes, and provide new theoretical results, explaining its favorable convergence behavior in practice.
+In this paper, we analyze SPDHG with standard step sizes and provide new theoretical results, paving the way for explaining its fast convergence behavior in practice.